-- All items listed for the Baseline Monitoring Report with the exception of: (a) the topographic/construction surveys, although additional topographic surveys are required for specific monitoring reports (see below); and (b) the inventory and location map for all planted species. - A brief description of maintenance and/or management and/or mitigation work performed since the previous monitoring report along with a discussion of any other significant occurrences.

-Quantitative data collection in accordance with the HGM methodologies and procedures described in Smith and Klimas 2002 and the Wetlands Appendix, Berkowitz 2019 and or any other requirements for initial and intermediate success criteria.

-- Photographs will be taken to document conditions at each permanent monitoring plot and along each permanent monitoring transect.
-Two photos at each station will be taken, one facing north and one facing south. - A summary of rainfall data will be collected during the year preceding the monitoring report based on rainfall data recorded at a station located on or in close proximity to the mitigation site.
+- All items listed for the Baseline Monitoring Report except for: (a) the topographic/construction surveys, although additional topographic surveys are required for specific monitoring reports (see below); and (b) the inventory and location map for all planted species. - A brief description of maintenance and/or management and/or mitigation work performed since the previous monitoring report along with a discussion of any other significant occurrences. - Quantitative data collection in accordance with the HGM methodologies and procedures described in Smith and Klimas 2002 and the Wetlands Appendix, Berkowitz 2019 and or any other requirements for initial and intermediate success criteria. - Photographs will be taken to document conditions at each permanent monitoring plot and along each permanent monitoring transect.
+Two photos at each station will be taken, one facing north and one facing south. - A summary of rainfall data will be collected during the year preceding the monitoring report based on rainfall data recorded at a station located on or near the mitigation site.
 Once all hydrology success criteria have been achieved, reporting of rainfall data will no longer be required. - Summary of Pump Operations and hydrology in the Yazoo Basin. - In addition, various qualitative observations will be made in the mitigation site to help assess the status and success of mitigation and maintenance activities.
-These observations will include general estimates of the average percent cover by native plant species in the canopy, midstory, and understory strata; general estimate of the average percent cover by invasive and nuisance plant species;

-- general estimates concerning the growth of planted canopy and mid-story species; - general observations concerning the colonization by volunteer native plant species; - general observations made during the course of monitoring will also address potential problem zones, general condition of native vegetation, trends in the composition of the plant communities, wildlife utilization as observed during monitoring, and other pertinent factors. - A summary assessment of all data and observations along with recommendations as to actions necessary to help meet mitigation and management/maintenance goals and mitigation success criteria. - A brief description of anticipated maintenance/management work to be conducted during the period from the current monitoring report to the next monitoring report.
+These observations will include general estimates of the average percent cover by native plant species in the canopy, midstory, and understory strata, general estimate of the average percent cover by invasive and nuisance plant species. - general estimates concerning the growth of planted canopy and mid-story species. - general observations concerning the colonization by volunteer native plant species. - general observations made while monitoring will also address potential problem zones, general condition of native vegetation, trends in the composition of the plant communities, wildlife utilization as observed during monitoring, and other pertinent factors. - A summary assessment of all data and observations along with recommendations as to actions necessary to help meet mitigation and management/maintenance goals and mitigation success criteria. - A brief description of anticipated maintenance/management work to be conducted during the period from the current monitoring report to the next monitoring report.

-14.2.1 Monitoring Reports Involving Timber Management Activities

-In cases where timber management activities (thinning of trees and/or shrubs in the canopy and/or mid-story strata) have been approved by the USACE in coordination with the CMMT, monitoring will be required in the year immediately preceding and in the year following completion of the timber management activities (i.e. pre-timber management and post-timber management reports).
+16.1.1 Monitoring Reports Involving Timber Management Activities completion of the timber management activities (i.e. pre-timber management and posttimber management reports).
 These reports must include data and information that are in addition to the typical monitoring requirements.
 The presented Timber Stand Improvement/Timber Management Plan must include the presented monitoring data and information that will be included in the pre-timber management and post-timber management monitoring reports.
 The presented monitoring plan must be approved by the USACE in coordination with the CMMT prior to the monitoring events and implementation of the timber management activities.